manuelbarbas/primodium/examples/WriteDemo/README.md

 # Primodium Extension - Write Demo

-This demo finds an open resource tile on your main base, and calls the `BuildSystem` to build an Iron Mine on it.
+This demo finds an open resource tile on your main base, and calls the Primodium `BuildSystem` to build an Iron Mine on it.
 It introduces resource enumerations, prototypes, blueprints, and other Primodium game structures.
+You'll also interact with delegations.
 You'll be reading heavily from game `Table`s, and working with various game Types.

 ## Quickstart